awsdocs/amazon-translate-developer-guide/doc_source/access-control-overview.md

 **Note**
 This section discusses using IAM in the context of Amazon Translate\.
 It doesn't provide detailed information about the IAM service\.
 For complete IAM documentation, see [What Is IAM?](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
 For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM polices\)\.
+Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM policies\)\.
 Policies attached to a resource are referred to as *resource\-based* policies\.
 Amazon Translate supports only identity\-based policies\.

 ### Identity\-Based Policies \(IAM Policies\)<a name="access-control-manage-access-intro-iam-policies"></a>